kubedb/docs/docs/guides/qdrant/autoscaler/storage/storage-autoscale.md

 pvc-c27eee12-cd86-4410-b39e-b1dd735fc14d   1Gi        RWO            Delete           Bound    demo/data-qdrant-db-1         topolvm-provisioner            57s
 ```

-You can see the StatefulSet has 1GB storage and the capacity of all the persistent volumes is also 1GB.
+You can see the Petset has 1GB storage and the capacity of all the persistent volumes is also 1GB.

 We are now ready to apply the `QdrantAutoscaler` CRD to set up storage autoscaling for this database.